mfasiolo/gamFactory/README.md

 ```

 <img src="gamFactory_files/figure-html/gamFactory-17-1.png" style="display:block; margin: auto" style="display: block; margin: auto;" />
-where the effect of time is using a lot of degress of freedom, while the effects of the linear combination of pollutants is fairly smooth.
+where the effect of time is using a lot of degrees of freedom, while the effects of the linear combination of pollutants is fairly smooth.
 The coefficients of the linear combination are plotted by:

 ```r
 plot(fit_si, select = 2, inner = TRUE)